mckinsey/vizro/vizro-core/docs/pages/user-guides/figure.md

     [Figure]: ../../assets/user_guides/figure/figure.png

-If the existing figure functions from [`vizro.figures`](../API-reference/figure-callables.md) do not serve your purpose, there is always the option to create a [custom Figure](custom-figures.md).
+If the pre-defined figure functions from [`vizro.figures`](../API-reference/figure-callables.md) do not serve your purpose, there is always the option to create a [custom figure](custom-figures.md).